Adaptive Regime-Switching Forecasts with Distribution-Free Uncertainty: Deep Switching State-Space Models Meet Conformal Prediction: Results

 \section{Results}

-As shown in Figure~\ref{fig:aci-results}: Orange bands from adaptive conformal inference are distribution-free and adapt online.
-Where the gray MC band is too wide or narrow, the conformal band corrects miscalibration.
+As shown in Figure~\ref{fig:aci-results}: the orange bands of adaptive conformal inference are distribution-free and adapt online.
+When the gray MC band is too wide or too narrow, the conformal band corrects for miscalibration.
 Dataset-to-dataset differences show how regime complexity and periodicity shape both residuals and interval efficiency.

-Conformalization preserves all models relatively close to the 90\% target across datasets, but the regime also DS$^3$M with AgACI achieves the best calibration overall—highest coverage on Lorenz, Unemployment, and Sleep.
-For efficiency, DS$^3$M generates the narrowest bands for large-scale Sleep series, and the S4 backbone has the lowest interval on Lorenz.
+Conformalization preserves all models relatively close to the 90\% target across datasets, but the regime also DS$^3$M with AgACI achieves the best calibration overall--giving the highest coverage on Lorenz, Unemployment, and Sleep datasets.
+For efficiency, DS$^3$M generates the narrowest bands for large-scale Sleep series, and the S4 backbone has the lowest interval on the Lorenz dataset.
 In summary, DS$^3$M combined with AgACI yields strong calibration on the harder, regime-heavy set, while S4 does best interval-wise on the smoother, low-noise string.

 \FloatBarrier